enerlink214/EnerLink-Project/track/track_alignment.md

 #  track_alignment.md

-This file outlines how EnerLink aligns with different hackathon bounty tracks and their goals.
+This file outlines how EnerLink aligns with PL_Genesis Hackathon different bounty tracks and their goals.

 ---